Delphi CEO says the bad ignition switch was GM's responsibility

-(Reuters) - The chief executive of Delphi Automotive (DLPH.N), the auto supplier that supplied the defective switch to General Motors Co (GM.N) that has been linked to at least 13 deaths, said on Thursday that the automaker was responsible for approving the faulty part design.
+July 17 (Reuters) - The chief executive of Delphi Automotive , the auto supplier that supplied the defective switch to General Motors Co that has been linked to at least 13 deaths, said on Thursday that the automaker was responsible for approving the faulty part design.

 Rodney O‘Neal, testifying in front of the U.S. Congress, said his company made ”the switch that GM approved and wanted.